CAIDA/bdrmapit/parser.md

 |-e, --dist|No|Extract the distances.
 Will be written to dist.csv.|False|

 ## Notes
-* When specifying filenames with the -f or -F option, they should either be absolute or relative to the current directory.
+* When specifying filenames with the -W or -A option, they should either be absolute or relative to the current directory.
-* The traceroute warts files can be uncompressed, compressed with gzip (having a filename ending in .gz), or compressed with bzip (having a filename ending in .bz2).
+* The traceroute files can be uncompressed, compressed with gzip (having a filename ending in .gz), or compressed with bzip (having a filename ending in .bz2).
 * Each process in the pool processes a traceroute file at a time.
 The intermediate results from that file are written to the hard drive.
 There is a deditated process (one for each -abde option) that combines the intermediate results by reading the intermediate files, and then deleting them if the -k option is not used.